suansuan0915/Leetcode-SQL/SQL Commands - basic.md

   insert new records in a table.\
   ![image](https://user-images.githubusercontent.com/51430523/138034431-17a773e8-cd7b-4eea-9f63-e67a4ace43cb.png)\
   no specified record will have "null" value.\

+- Difference of `TRUNCATE TABLE` and `DROP TABLE'\
+  DROP: delete the table and all data in it.\
+  TRUNCATE: empty all data from the table but keep the table itself.

 - null:\
   A NULL value is different from a zero value or a field that contains spaces.
 A field with a NULL value is one that has been left blank during record creation!\